ASL Airlines Belgium: History

-TNT Express was established in Australia in the 1940s, by Ken Thomas.
+TNT Express was established in Australia in 1947 by Ken Thomas.
 The company expanded from a single truck to road and rail freight services across Australia including, for the first time, new overnight services.
-In 1958, the company became known as Thomas Nationwide Transport or TNT for short and, by 1961, TNT had become so successful that it was listed on the Australian stock exchange.
+In 1958, the company became known as Thomas Nationwide Transport or TNT for short and, by 1961, TNT was listed on the Australian Securities Exchange.

 The company was founded in 1999 as TNT Airways in Belgium.
 Air cargo operations began in Belgium and operated from Liège Airport.
 TNT Airways started to work with BAe 146-300 and Airbus A300.
 This transformation brought the company to an extension from a European to a Worldwide coverage.
 The Group introduced their first Boeing 737-300 in 2003.

 In May 2004, TNT Post Group (TPG) announced major expansion of the TNT Express European air hub in Liège, Belgium.
 To consolidate and improve recognition of the TNT brand, the name 'TPG' was dropped in favor of 'TNT' in 2005.

 The split-up of TNT N.V. which was announced in December 2010, materialized in May 2011 when TNT Express and TNT Post (now: PostNL) were separately listed on the Amsterdam Stock Exchange.

 In May 2016, ASL Aviation Holdings acquires TNT Airways which joins the ASL portfolio of 9 other airlines in Europe, South Africa and Asia.
 Rebranded as ASL Airlines Belgium, the Airline signs a multi-year service agreement with the new Fedex/TNT combination.